Actions API

 Create a Reaction:

-const reaction = await api.actions.post({
+const reaction = await api.actions.create({

 type: 'REACT',